fbolton/sibin/ReadMe.md

         sudo yum install python-lxml

     **Note:** `lxml` depends on the C libraries, `libxml2` and `libxslt` (usually installed on most UNIX/LINUX systems).

+* ImageMagick.
+Install it by entering:

+        sudo yum install ImageMagick-devel

 * Publican.
 Install it by entering: